tymyrddin/purple/source/docs/distribution-networks/observable-semantics/network-and-time/state-machine-transitions.md

 compromised, the other independent systems provide validation.
 If multiple systems diverge in their state reports for the same asset, the divergence is the forensic signature that something is wrong.

+Planned switching makes state changes common inside a maintenance window and rare outside it, so a transition with no command behind it stands out most where the baseline is otherwise still.
+The In Service claim, two origins:

+    A RELAY REPORTS IN SERVICE
+    ──────────────────────────
+                    ACTUALLY PROTECTING       │  NOT PROTECTING
+    at a fault      trips, breaker opens      │  overcurrent crosses, no trip breaker         opens                     │  never opens
+    RTU / SCADA     protection active         │  saw protection drop out

 *Last updated: 13 July 2026*